Peppermint14/uno_game/README.md

 * __[tcp_client](./include/client/tcp_client.hpp)__ : builds a connection to the tcp_server and sends and receives json messages

 ##### UI
-The files in here are used for the grafical interface of the Client
+The files in here are used for the graphical interface of the Client
 * __[Connection Panel](./include/client/UI/ConnectionPanel.hpp)__ : Panel to type in Name, Port and Address when connecting to the game
 * __[GameWindow](./include/client/UI/GameWindow.hpp)__
 * __[ImagePanel](./include/client/UI/ImagePanel.hpp)__